viebel/klipse/README.md

 **You need also to add `<!DOCTYPE html>` at the top of your html file and  `<meta charset="utf-8">` right after your `<head>`.**

+Heres is an [interactive guide](https://book.klipse.tech/) of the klipse snippets.

 ## javascript

+Here is the [full interactive guide](https://book.klipse.tech/interactive_javascript_code_snippets.html) of the klipse `javascript` snippets.

 ```html
 <link rel="stylesheet" type="text/css" href="https://storage.googleapis.com/app.klipse.tech/css/codemirror.css">